 Numerous rare and protected plant species are can be found in adjoined pinewood: Ajuga piramidalis L. (bugle), Pulsatilla patens (L.) Mill. (eastern pasqueflower), Pulsatilla pratensis (L.)Mill., Polypodium vulgare L., Chimaphila umbellata (L.) W.P.C.Barton, Orthilia secunda (L.)House syn.
 Pyrola secunda L.; Ramischia secunda (L.)Garcke (sidebells wintergreen).

-An outstanding view on Daugava river valley – Daugavsargu bend, opens from the Slutishki Scarp.
+An outstanding view on Daugava river valley – Daugavsargi bend, opens from the Slutiski Scarp.

 There is a recreation place on the Slutiski Scarp.